PEO vs EOR: key differences and how to choose

 A professional employer organization (PEO) is an external partner that helps companies co-manage HR functions like payroll, benefits, and compliance.
-A PEO handles all the HR and administrative tasks while the company retains legal employment responsibilities, giving the company a cost-effective way to manage its employees.
+A PEO handles all the HR and administrative tasks while the company retains legal employment responsibilities.
+PEO fees range from 2% to 12% of payroll or $50 to $150 per employee monthly.
+EOR services cost $200 to $650 per employee monthly and make the third party the legal employer, removing your need for a local legal entity entirely.

 What is a PEO?

 A professional employer organization (PEO) is an external company that provides efficient HR solutions to businesses by forming a co-employment relationship.
-The PEO abbreviation refers to an entity that shares HR responsibilities with its client companies, allowing businesses to focus on core operations.
-PEO services are commonly used by small to medium-sized companies that want to outsource their HR functions.
+The PEO shares HR responsibilities with its client companies, allowing businesses to focus on core operations.
+PEO services are commonly used by small to medium-sized companies that want to outsource HR functions.

-The structure of PEO allows the PEO to become the employer of record for the business and also handles tax and compliance tasks, while the company itself retains its control over daily business operations.
+The PEO becomes the employer of record for tax and compliance purposes, while the company retains control over daily operations.
 The PEO acts as your co-employer and shares legal liabilities with you.
-PEOs can either charge a percentage of your total revenue or set a flat monthly fee per employee.
+PEOs can charge either a percentage of your total payroll or a flat monthly fee per employee.

 The services of a PEO include payroll management, employee benefits, tax filing, law compliance, employee hiring, and risk management.